 The percentage of TBSA

-74. What toxic gases are commonly inhaled in burns patients?
+74. What toxic gases are commonly inhaled in burn patients?

 Carbon monoxide and cyanide